Addiction | 3 min read

 “Cannabis has pain-relieving properties.
 It’s no worse for you than anything you’ll find in your medicine cabinet.”

-It’s hardly rare to hear people argue that marijuana isn’t really a drug, that it’s not addictive, and that it can have no ill effects on users.
-Indeed, there is abundant evidence to support claims about its therapeutic benefits when used in moderation.
-But the notion that it’s impossible to become addicted to marijuana is simply untrue.
-Despite the many myths that abound about the popular plant, ongoing usage does come with the potential for adverse consequences.
+It’s hardly rare to hear people argue that marijuana isn’t a drug, that it’s not addictive, and that it can have no ill effects on users.
+Indeed, abundant evidence supports claims about its therapeutic benefits when used in moderation.
+But the notion that it’s impossible to become addicted to marijuana is untrue.
+Despite the many myths about the popular plant, ongoing usage has potential adverse consequences.

 Let’s begin by taking a closer look at some of the rationalizations given here and examining why they don’t hold up to scrutiny: